Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Case Study 1: Wafer-scale GPU Architecture Design for MoE Serving

 In this section, we adopt future GPU architecture design as a use case to validate our proposed insights.
 We follow \hyperref[box:insight3]{\underline{Insight 3}} to design a task allocation algorithm and leverage the temporal relation insights (\hyperref[box:insight1]{\underline{Insight 1}} and \hyperref[box:insight2]{\underline{Insight 2}}) to build a data-driven predictor.
-We also make slight architectural modifications to support the task allocation algorithm and the data-driven predictor.
+We also make slight architectural modifications to support the proposed strategies.